Skip to main content

 Parallel validation further increases performance and is enabled by default.
 This can be disabled with setParallelValidation(false).

 Some workloads will not fit in memory and need to be validated while stored on disk.
-This can be achieved by using a NativeStore and using the new transaction settings introduced in 3.3.0.
+This can be achieved by using a NativeStore and specifying the Bulk transaction setting.

 • ShaclSail.TransactionSettings.ValidationApproach.Auto: Let the ShaclSail choose the best approach.